Part 2 of 4

 “Ain’t got any.”

 "The Witch of Mistletoe Lane" copyright 2011 by Court Ellyn.
-No part of the story may be reproduced without written permission of the author.
+No part of the story may be copied or reproduced without written permission of the author.